Subchapter B. OFFICIAL INSPECTION STATIONS

 (2) Three motorcycles per hour.

 (d) Certification requirements.
-A mechanic desiring to become certified:
+A mechanic desiring to maintain certification or to become certified:

 (1) Shall be 18 years of age or older.

-(2) Shall have a valid drivers license for each class of vehicle which the mechanic will inspect; except that a certified mechanic who inspects school buses is not required to hold a Class 4 license but is required to hold a Class 2 or 3 license.
-For the purposes of this chapter, a valid drivers license shall not include a learners permit.
+(2) Shall, as provided in subsection (a), have a valid driver’s license for each class of vehicle which the mechanic will inspect; except that a certified mechanic who inspects school buses is not required to hold a school bus driver endorsement.
+For the purposes of this chapter, a valid driver’s license does not include a learner’s permit, a probationary license held by a driver for less than 3 years, an occupational limited license or an interlock license.
 A mechanic exempted from the requirement to perform the road test shall also be exempt from the requirement of this paragraph.

-(3) Shall have attended an approved 9-hour certification course and successfully completed the required written examination.
+(3) Shall have completed an approved certification course and successfully completed the required examination.

 (4) Shall pass the required tactile test administered by a certified/qualified automotive instructor at an approved education facility.

 (e) Recertification.
-A mechanic shall be certified every 3 years by passing the required written examination within 180 days of receipt of notice from the Department that the mechanic card is due to expire.
+A mechanic shall be certified for no more than 5 years.
+Mechanics may renew their mechanic certification by passing the required examination within 180 days of receipt of notice from the Department that the mechanic card is due to expire.

 (f) Prior certification.
 A mechanic card without an expiration date shall remain valid for 180 days after the date of notice to the mechanic to attend the certification course.
 Failure to complete the certification course and pass the required tests within 180 days will result in cancellation.

 (g) Mechanic license codes.
-A mechanic will be issued the following codes for the types of vehicle the mechanic is authorized to inspect:
+A mechanic will be issued codes from the following table for the types of vehicle inspections and equipment testing the mechanic is authorized to perform:

 (h) Mechanic card.
 The valid mechanic card shall be carried by the mechanic when performing an inspection.

-Notes of Decisions In reinstating the suspension of a municipalitys certificate and appointment to inspect motor vehicles, the Court noted that inspection stations owned and operated by political subdivisions of the Commonwealth are required to meet all provisions of the Vehicle Code and regulations, including a regulation that every inspection shall be completely performed by a certified inspection mechanic.
+In reinstating the suspension of a municipality’s certificate and appointment to inspect motor vehicles, the Court noted that inspection stations owned and operated by political subdivisions of the Commonwealth are required to meet all provisions of the Vehicle Code and regulations, including a regulation that every inspection shall be completely performed by a certified inspection mechanic.
 Department of Transportation v.
 City of Philadelphia, 455 A.2d 277 (Pa.
 Cmwlth.
 1983).

 The certificate of appointment of an inspection station which inspects city motor vehicles may be suspended if inspections in such inspection station are performed by persons not certified by the Department.
 Department of Transportation v.
 City of Philadelphia, 455 A.2d 277 (Pa.
 Cmwlth.
 1983).